Home heating is now

 oxygen rushes in, mixes with these gases, and a minor explosion occurs.

-air is limited.
-If the stove operator is leaning down to load wood
+the combustion air is limited.
+If the stove operator is leaning down

-or check the fire, he/she may get caught in a flash of burning gases.
+to load wood or check the fire, he/she may get caught in a flash of

-the draft controls for combustion air for a full half-minute.
-Then
+the damper, opening the draft controls for combustion air for a full

 Using manufactured logs or coal: Burning manufactured